REP’S HISTORY, PART 3

 As the dreadful year of 2020 wore on, the Covid-19 pandemic made even more painfully clear the GOP’s disregard for science, especially as it applies to human health.
 The individuals involved in The Green Elephant Coalition came to the conclusion that they had no choice but to endorse the Democratic candidate, Joe Biden, for President of the United States.
 They reached out even further to bring in former Republican elected and appointed officials who felt the same and were willing to speak out publicly.

-The second half of 2020: Launching a brand-new REP
+The second half of 2020: Reviving REP’s website

 It had been a decade since the original Republicans for Environmental Protection organization began to fade away.